Ilya Piatetski-Shapiro: Moscow years: 1960s

-But despite his fame, Ilya was not allowed to travel abroad to attend meetings or visit colleagues except for one short trip to Hungary.
+Piatetski-Shapiro was not allowed to travel abroad to attend meetings or visit colleagues except for one short trip to Hungary.
 The Soviet authorities insisted on one condition: become a party member, and then you can travel anywhere you want.
 Ilya gave his famous answer: “The membership in the Communist Party will distract me from my work.”

 During the span of his career Piatetski-Shapiro was influenced greatly by Israel Gelfand.
 The aim of their collaboration was to introduce novel representation theory into classical modular forms and number theory.
-Together with Graev, they wrote the classic “Automorphic Forms and Representations” book.
+Together with Graev, they wrote the book Automorphic Forms and Representations.

-These efforts stand among Ilya’s most important works.
-His research then and later was marked by brilliance, originality, and deep insight.